MonashSmartStructures/ospgrillage/_sources/rst/Running_analysis.rst.txt

 Loads are created with the interface function ``create_load()``.
 Users pass argument for `type=` to specify the load type.
 Available loads types include `Point`_, `Line`_, and `Patch`_ loads.

 Each load type requires user to specify its load point(s).
-This is achieved by a namedTuple `LoadPoint(x,y,z,p)` where `x`,`y`,`z` are the coordinates of the load point and `p` is the magnitude of the vertical loading.
+This is achieved by `create_load_vertex()` function.
+This function creates a `LoadPoint(x,y,z,p)` where `x`,`y`,`z` are the coordinates of the load point and `p` is the magnitude of the vertical loading.
 Note, `p` is a unit magnitude which is interpreted differently based on the load type - this will be later explained.

 .. code-block:: python